Goodbye, Columbus: "Epstein"

 The title character goes through a crisis, feeling at age fifty-nine that by accepting the responsibilities of business, marriage, and parenthood, he has missed out on life, and starts an affair with another woman.
 His wife believes he has syphilis so she wants a divorce, then he has a heart attack.

 "You Can't Tell a Man by the Song He Sings"

 An unnamed narrator recalls the events surrounding his meeting with Alberto Pelagutti, a troublemaker, in high school.
+The story had previously been published in the November 1957 issue of Commentary.
+When the story first appeared in Commentary, it was published in the magazine’s “From the American Scene” section, a feature typically reserved for nonfiction sketches of Jewish immigrant life.
+Its placement there effectively presented the piece as a memoir set in Roth’s native Weequahic neighborhood of Newark.
+Roth did not object to this framing at the time, but when he reprinted “You Can’t Tell a Man by the Song He Sings” in Goodbye, Columbus two years later, he classified it as fiction.

 "Eli, the Fanatic"

 The assimilated Jews of a small community express fear that their peaceful coexistence with the Gentiles will be disturbed by the establishment of an Orthodox yeshiva in their neighborhood.
 Eli, a lawyer, tries to calm things down, while his wife is about to give birth and Eli is suspected to be having a nervous breakdown.

+Reception

+The book was a critical success for Roth and won the 1960 U.S. National Book Award for Fiction.
+It was also commercially successful, appearing in multiple printings in both hardcover and paperback formats.

+Saul Bellow praised the collection in the July 1959 issue of Commentary: "Goodbye, Columbus is a first book but it is not the book of a beginner.
+Unlike those of us who came howling into the world, blind and bare, Mr. Roth appears with nails, hair, and teeth, speaking coherently.
+At twenty-six he is skillful, witty, and energetic and performs like a virtuoso."

+Elsewhere, William Peden praised the collection in The New York Times: "There is blood here and vigor, love and hate, irony and compassion."
+Peden continued: "Mr. Roth has written a perceptive, often witty and frequently moving piece of fiction.
+He is a good story-teller, a shrewd appraiser of character and a keen recorder of an indecisive generation."